ToxicFrog/doom-mods/libtooltipmenu/README.md

 You can change the size and position of the tooltips with the `TooltipGeometry` directive:

 ```
-// Arguments: X, Y, width, horizontal margin, vertical margin
+// Arguments: X, Y, width, horizontal margin, vertical margin, scale
-// Place tooltip in the bottom center with really fat margins.
+// Place tooltip in the bottom center with really fat margins and 50% larger
+// than normal.
-TooltipGeometry 0.5, 1.0, 1.0, 4.0, 2.0
+TooltipGeometry 0.5, 1.0, 1.0, 4.0, 2.0, 1.5
 ```

-`X` and `Y` determine the positioning of the tooltip, as a proportion of screen size; `0.0, 0.0` places the tooltip in the top left, `1.0, 1.0` in the bottom right, and `0.5, 0.5` in the center of the screen. `width` determines the maximum width of the tooltip, also as a screen proportion; a tooltip longer than this will be wrapped to span multiple lines.
+`X` and `Y` determine the positioning of the tooltip, as a proportion of screen size; `0.0, 0.0` places the tooltip in the top left, `1.0, 1.0` in the bottom right, and `0.5, 0.5` in the center of the screen.

+`width` determines the maximum width of the tooltip, also as a screen proportion; a tooltip longer than this will be wrapped to span multiple lines.

 The `margin` arguments determine the amount of blank space allotted surrounding the actual text of the tooltip; horizontal is in multiples of em width, and vertical in multiples of line height.

+`scale` determines the text scale.
+The default font size is based on CleanYFac_1 and gives a font size comparable to the default option menu; scale values other than 1.0 will shrink or enlarge the font accordingly (and the background image, it given with `TooltipAppearance`, will be scaled to match).

-You can use as many `TooltipGeometry` directives as you want; each one will affect only the tooltips after it, so you can use this to position different tooltips at different locations.
-If you want to override only some of the settings, passing `-1` for a setting will leave it unchanged, so (e.g.) `TooltipGeometry -1, -1, -1, 0.0, 0.0` would zero out the margins without affecting the size or position.
+You can use as many `TooltipGeometry` directives as you want; each one will affect only the tooltips after it, so you can use this to position different tooltips at different locations or with different sizes.
+If you want to override only some of the settings, passing `-1` for a setting will leave it unchanged, so (e.g.) `TooltipGeometry -1, -1, -1, 0.0, 0.0, -1` would zero out the margins without affecting the size or position.

 ### Configuring tooltip appearance